larrystrickland/getdata-007course_project/DataDictionary.md

 Range 1-30

 **columns 3 to 68**
 Column names are descriptive.
 Each will use a set of key terms that are provided here.
+All variables have a range -1 to 1.
 - *gyroscope*: this is a sensor on the phone that generates some of the raw data base on rotation
 - *accelerometer*: this is sensor on teh phone that generates some of the raw data based on linear acceleration
 - *jerk*: refers to the the rate of change of acceleration (linear or rotational)